ApeCommerce/ape-dev/README.md

 ## Setup

-To customize local ports on which services are exposed, create a `.env` file:
+To customize local ports on which services are exposed, create an `.env` file:

 ```
 cp .env.default .env